Review: Canadian Mist 80.5/100

 The brand is still owned by Brown-Forman, and it is still produced in Collingwood, Ontario.
 The whisky has always been produced for the American market where sales have remained strong.
 It is a triple distilled blended grain whisky made from corn, malted barley and rye.
 The water source for the distillery is the waters of Georgian Bay, part of Lake Huron, one of the largest (and purest) fresh water lakes in the world.
 The whisky is aged in charred oak barrels and blended in Collingwood, Ontario under the supervision of the Canadian Government.

-The bottle of Canadian Mist which I was supplied with is pictured below.
-It is a dark brown bar room style bottle which is designed to be easy to hold, easy to pour, and easy to store on your bar-shelf.
-It is a satisfactory presentation although I was slightly unhappy with the screw top lid.
-The cap has only two threads, and lightly threaded enclosures always make me nervous.
+Canadian Mist arrives in the clear tall long-necked bottle which was designed to be easy to hold, easy to pour, and easy to store on your bar-shelf.
+It is a satisfactory presentation although perhaps a touch too simplistic.
+The gold screw cap has only two threads, and lightly threaded enclosures always make me nervous.

 In the Glass 8.5/10

-The Canadian Mist displays a rich golden amber colour in the glass.
-A tilt and swirl of that glass reveals long slender droopy legs which move slowly down the sides of that glass back into the whisky.
-When I brought the glass to my nose I immediately noticed a sweet (candied) corn (think Corn Pops cereal) aroma rising into the breezes which also carried some malty aromas.
-There is also a bevy of fruitiness carried into the air and the effect reminds me of a Speyside Scotch whisky.
+Canadian Mist displays a rich golden amber colour in the glass.
+A tilt and swirl of that glass reveals long slender legs which move relatively quickly down the sides of that glass back into the whisky.
+When I brought the glass to my nose I immediately noticed a sweet (candied) corn (think Corn Pops cereal) aroma rising into the breezes alongside dusty grain smells and a few malt-like aromas (think Pilnser beer).

-The initial entry in the mouth is mellow with a flavour of soft, lightly dank corn leading the way.
-There is a sweet tinge to the whisky with a honeyed spiciness quickly following making the whisky lively in the mouth but not sharp or uncomfortable.
-Vanilla and almond flavours swim in the currents, and that spicy fruitiness I noted on the nose continues to add a touch of Speyside character, especially with the light malty flavours I taste underneath.
+The initial entry in the mouth is lightly spicy with a flavour of soft, lightly dank corn leading the way.
+There is a penetrating sweetness and what I will call a honeyed spiciness which continues to make the whisky lively in the mouth.
+Vanilla and almond flavours swim in the currents with some alcohol astringency building alongside sharp orange peel and firm wood spice.

 As I allow the glass to decant I notice that the sweet dank corn flavour has been building throughout the tasting.
-This flavour has a punky earthy flavour similar to the underlying flavour of a Tennessee Corn Whisky.
-I am able to sip the whisky quite easily, and with an ice-cube some of the sweet tinges become more subdued and enjoyable.
+This flavour has a punky earthy flavour similar to the underlying flavour of a Tennessee Corn Whisky, as well as musty undertones which remind me of baby corns.
 Rather than ginger-ale, I have an impulse to add a little cola to the glass and after I do, I find that at a fifty-fifty mix the Canadian Mist and Cola tastes just fine.

 The Canadian mist finishes with a bit of peppery spice heating the mouth and the back of the tonsils.
-Waving corn fields and vanilla leave their imprint on the ending which has a light burn; but things are smoothed out easily with an ice-cube added to the glass.
+Corn and vanilla leave their imprint on the ending which has a light burn; but things are smoothed out easily with an ice-cube added to the glass.

-The Canadian Mist is a nice solid whisky.
-It carries more corn flavour than spicy rye, although the fruitiness which I likened in the review to a Speyside-like fruitiness does carry some aspects of spicy rye in the flavour.
-I suspect the accent on corn is a result of catering to American tastes for which the whisky was originally blended.
+The Canadian Mist is a nice whisky.
+It carries more corn flavour than spicy rye, and I suspect the accent on corn is a result of catering to American tastes for which the whisky was originally blended.
 But that does not mean that the whisky will not find a welcome home north of the border.
 It is a nicely crafted whisky with an easy-going nature that is easy to sip and even easier to mix.
 (That sounds pretty Canadian to me.)

 You may read some of my other Whisky Reviews (click the link) if you wish to have some comparative reviews.